Allan-Kipkemei/FoodOrderingApp/README.md

 ## <a name="introduction">🤖 Introduction</a>

 Built with React Native, TypeScript, and Tailwind CSS, this full-stack Food Delivery app features Google Authentication, dynamic search and filters, cart functionality, and smooth navigation.
-Powered by Appwrite for backend, database, and file storage, it delivers a responsive, scalable, and intuitive user experience with modern UI/UX best practices.
+Powered by Appwrite for backend, database, and file storage, it delivers a responsive

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.